 - 1/2 teaspoon vanilla

-- 1 cup dried fruit (I like to use dried cherries, cranberries, and golden raisins)
+- 1 cup dried fruit (We like to use dried cherries, cranberries, and golden raisins)

 Gather the ingredients.